tgihf/cyber-reference-notes/phishing/tools/mailgun.md

 # [MailGun](https://mailgun.com)

+> One of the world's largest services for sending, receiving, and tracking emails at any scale.
+MailGun provides a powerful API for developers to automate email actions.

 ---

 ## Verify Source Domain

+Ensuring your mail service (MailGun in this case) has verified your source domain goes a long way towards passing [[dkim|DKIM]] checks.

 From the main page, navigate to `Sending` -> `Domains` -> `Add New Domain`.